sed

 = prints the current line number plus a new line

-r reads from provided filename
+r FILE reads from given filepath

-w writes to provided filename
+w FILE writes to given filepath

-[line]a appends, after current pattern space
+a STR append string after current pattern space

-[line]i inserts, before current pattern space
+i STR insert string before current pattern space

-[addr]c change, replaces current pattern space with given argument
+c STR change replaces current pattern space with given argument

 uses address for pattern if missing

-[w FILE,g,p,I,NUMBEROFMATCH]
+flags: [w FILE,g,p,I,NUMBEROFMATCH]

 hk